 350th anniversary of Robinson’s School building, home to Penrith and Eden Museum

-Robinson's School building, home to Penrith and Eden Museum, has a long and interesting history dating back to the year 1670 and celebrates its 350th anniversary this year.
-The school was named after William Robinson, a native of Penrith, who moved to London where he became a wealthy merchant, Freeman of the Grocer Company, and substantial property owner.
+Robinson's School building, home to Penrith and Eden Museum, has a long and interesting history dating back to the year 1670.
+The building celebrates its 350th anniversary this year.
+The school was named after William Robinson, a native of Penrith, who moved to London.
+He became a wealthy merchant, Freeman of the Grocer Company, and substantial property owner.

-In 1978 Penrith Civic Society, with the help of a Job Creation Programme, created a leisure area from the former school yard, thereby opening up a view of Thacka Beck which flows behind the building.
+In 1978 Penrith Civic Society, with the help of a Job Creation Programme, created a leisure area from the former school yard.
+This opened up a view of Thacka Beck which flows behind the building.
 The area was officially opened on May 13, 1978 by Miss Shaul, the School's last Headmistress.
 During the years following its closure, plans were made for the old building to take on a new role as a museum and information centre.

 An inaugural meeting of the Friends of Penrith Museum was held on 5 March and on 9 July 1985 the Penrith Museum was officially re-opened to the public in Robinson's School.
-In 1988 Eden District Council resolved to undertake a scheme of major alterations and extensions to the building, and by 1990 it had been completely renovated with additional office space and storage accommodation for the Museum.
-A grant from the Museums and Galleries Commission enabled the building of an environmentally controlled store, further grants for the scheme being received from the North West Museums Service, English Heritage, Northern Arts and Cumbria County Council.
+In 1988 Eden District Council resolved to undertake a scheme of major alterations and extensions to the building.
+Bby 1990 it had been completely renovated with additional office space and storage accommodation for the Museum.
+A grant from the Museums and Galleries Commission enabled the building of an environmentally controlled store.
+Further grants for the scheme being received from the North West Museums Service, English Heritage, Northern Arts and Cumbria County Council.
 It was officially opened by the actor and playwright Colin Welland on 20 April 1990.

 In January 1991 the Museum was awarded Full Registered Status by the Museums and Galleries Commission.
 2010 saw further alterations to improve disabled access.
 Additional gallery space was provided at ground level by relocating the store room to upper floor level, using one of the two upper galleries for the purpose.
 Benefitting from these provisions over the years the educational objective of Robinson's philanthropy has continued in the building which he endowed.
 Children still learn within its walls through activities and workshops especially arranged for local schools and family groups.